boshkins/pelopia/doc/HLD.md

 There should be a mechanism for overriding the library's internal scoring function.
 The user-supplied function should have access to all the inputs that the internal one does (i.e values used in the formulas below).

-To limit the amount of calculations, scoring is applied after geo-filtering.
+To limit the amount of calculations, scoring is applied after applying location filtering.

 ####Full text search

 For each term in a tokenized full text query, calculate its WEIGHT:

-Term Frequency (elasticsearch):
+Term Frequency:

 	TF = sqrt ( # of appearances of the term in the address )